mantoni/glob-events.js/README.md

 - `removeListener`: Emitted by `removeListener` and `removeAllListeners` with the event name and the removed listener function.
 Matchers will not receive this event.
+- `error`: Emitted by `emit` if a listener throws an exception.
+The only argument is the caught exception.
+The scope of the listener is used to expose the original event name and arguments (`this.event` and `this.args`).

 ## TODO